nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 function1()
 ```

 This will print the stack trace.
-This is what's printed if we try this in the Node REPL:
+This is what's printed if we try this in the Node.js REPL:

 ```txt
 Trace